Education

 http://sites.utoronto.ca/typ/

-TYP is a eight month, full time, university transition program.
+TYP is an eight-month, full time, university transition program.
 It is intended to help students who do not meet university admissions requirements to gain the necessary qualifications.

 Ryerson University